 Most of the time, recruiters ask you this question to determine whether your future career ambition is in sync with the company’s mission and vision.
-Companies want to recruit people who will fit in their work environment grow in their career while contributing to meeting the company’s goals.
+Companies want to recruit people who will fit in their work environment and grow in their careers while contributing to meeting the company’s goals.

-It is advisable to conduct some background research to gain knowledge on the company’s vision, mission, and purpose so that you align your future career plans to them.
+It is advisable to conduct some background research to gain knowledge of the company’s vision, mission, and purpose so that you align your future career plans with them.

-How does this job fit in your career goals?
+How does this job fit your career goals?

-Recruiters ask this question with the intention of knowing your short time and longtime career ambitions and how can the firm assist you to attain them.
+Recruiters ask this question intending to know your short-time and longtime career ambitions and how the company can assist you in attaining them.
 Some recruiters may also ask you this question to learn whether you intend to stay with their company for a long or short time.
-When answering this question, it is important to mention your career goals and how the company can assist you to meet them.
+When answering this question, it is important to mention your career goals and how the company can assist you in meeting them.
 You need to avoid telling recruiters that you want to be with the company for a short time, gain some skills and move elsewhere for growth.

 What do you want to gain in your next job?

-If you’re an intern, you want to apply your class knowledge and skills and get some experience which will enable you to build your CV.
+If you’re an intern, you want to apply your class knowledge and skills and get some experience that will enable you to build your CV.